chrisdmancuso/google_da_capstone/README.md

 and initiatives to promote the bike-share program.
 These may include email, social media, and other channels.

 **Cyclistic marketing analytics team:** A team of data analysts who are responsible for collecting, analyzing, and reporting data that helps guide Cyclistic marketing strategy.
-You joined this team six months ago and have been busy learning about Cyclistic’s mission and business goals — as well as how you, as a junior data analyst, can help Cyclistic achieve them.

 **Cyclistic executive team:** The notoriously detail-oriented executive team will decide whether to approve the recommended marketing program.